NCNU-OpenSource/MOLi-PA-Bot/README.md

 - 音響

 ## Bot Command
+- `show`
+    - show all public playlist
-- `broadcast`
+- `add`
-    - input text, broadcast in MOLi
+    - search song on youtube and add to public playlist
 - `play`
     - play music
+- `skip`
+    - skip song which is playing
 - `stop`
     - stop playing music
-- `skip`
-    - skip song which is playing
 - `vol_up`
     - turn up the volume
 - `vol_down`
     - turn down the volume
-- `show`
+- `show_plist`
-    - show all playlist
+    - show your own personal playlist
-- `add`
+- `add_from_plist`
-    - search song on youtube and add to playlist
+    - add songs to public playlist from your playlist
+- `play_all_plist`
+    - play all songs from your playlist randomly
-- `delete`
+- `edit_plist`
-    - delete a song from playlist
+    - delete songs from your own personal playlist
-- `cancel`
-    - cancel current command
+- `broadcast`
+    - input text, broadcast in MOLi

 ## 分工
 - 題目討論: 李漢偉 林其緯 李政峰